Usearus/foli-2023/README.md

   - Simple vs advanced.
 What is minimal and what can be added?
 - Interview flash cards (mobile)
 - Build mobile interface
+- Add Contacts for a job
+- Search feature
 - Convert to next.js

 ## Done

+- Add template preview when clicked in template panel
+- Make add sheet a dropdown button to add a sheeet or a template
+- When an account using Auth0 is created, add a record to Airtable profile base that has the members email address
+- When I open preferences, temp close profile (Or merge the two).
+- Set nav and top bar to fixed (view on mobile after)
 - Add max-width to alerts
 - Add 'beta' badge next to foli icon.
 Make icon default to a normal cursor and not text.
 - Modify toolbar module to simplify: https://quilljs.com/docs/modules/toolbar/